atsb/DOOM64-EX-Plus-Launcher/README.md

-# DOOM64-EX-Plus-Launcher
+# DOOM64-EX+-Launcher
-A Launcher for the EX+ source port that rocks
+A Launcher for DOOM64 EX+ that is actually good